 6.4 Use Case 4: Presentation

+{Contributor’s note: To address the editor’s note in this section it is proposed to update the diagram to use the term “Presentation capture” and to include text in the paragraph below to illustrate example sources.
+As such it is further proposed to delete the editor’s note.}

 This use case builds on the previous use cases that in addition to the video and audio streams showing the participants, additional streams are used for presentations.
+For example the additional stream may be for content sources such as: document cameras, electronic whiteboards, PC or instant messaging.
 Figure 4 illustrates the use case.

-{Editor’s Note: The document camera is illustrative; other content sources are used and possible.
-Possibly call it a presentation camera.
-Add whiteboards and instant messaging as possible methods.}